 Chronology/Biography of Edmund Spenser:

-1569: Contributes several sections to the English version of “A Theatre for Worldlings” edited by Jan van der Noodt.
+1569: Spenser contributes several sections to the English version of “A Theatre for Worldlings” edited by Jan van der Noodt.
 In particular he translated epigrams by Petrarch and four sonnet paraphrases.

-1573: Receives his BA degree from Cambridge University.
+1573: He receives his BA degree from Cambridge University.

-1576: Edmund Spenser receives his MA degree from Cambridge University.
+1576: He receives his MA degree from Cambridge University.

-1578: Is employed as a secretary to John Young the Bishop of Rochester, who was formerly Master of Pembroke College, Cambridge.
+1578: Spenser is employed as a secretary to John Young the Bishop of Rochester, who was formerly Master of Pembroke College, Cambridge.

-1579: Is employed by Robert Dudley, the Earl of Leicester and becomes part of the group called Areopagus, surrounding Sir Phillip Sidney.
+1579: Taken into the employment of Robert Dudley, the Earl of Leicester and becomes part of the group called Areopagus, surrounding Sir Phillip Sidney.
 (5th December) Entry in the Stationer’s Register for the publication of his work “The Shepherd’s Calendar”.

 1580: First reference to “The Fairie Queene” is made in some letters to Gabriel Harvey a friend from Cambridge.
 He is appointed Secretary to Arthur, Lord Grey of Wilton, who is the Lord Deputy of Ireland.
 (August) Sets foot in Ireland with Grey and works as Clerk of the Privy Council at Dublin Castle.

-1581: (9th March) Succeeds Lodowick Bryskett as Clerk in the Chancery for Faculties which pays him a regular sum of money whilst still being employed by Grey.
-(December) He leases the castle and manor house at Enniscorthy in County Wexford for a short while and then leases a dissolved monastery at New Ross in Wexford.
+1581: Spenser succeeds Lodowick Bryskett as Clerk in the Chancery for Faculties on 9th March which pays him a regular sum of money whilst still being employed by Grey.
+In December he leases the castle and manor house at Enniscorthy in County Wexford for a short while and then leases a dissolved monastery at New Ross in Wexford.
 He then takes a house in Dublin and New Abbey, County Kildare.

 1583: Edmund Spenser appointed as Commissioner of Musters for County Kildare.